jvivian/Helicase-Reread-Project/README.md

 Hypothesis being tested:  Will additional "reads" provided by a nanopore reread system reduce the error rate of calling epigenetic modifications?

 ## Reproduce Results
-These steps were tested in a Linux/OSx environment using Docker: https://docs.docker.com/installation/
+These steps were tested in both a Linux/OSx and Windows environment using Docker: https://docs.docker.com/installation/

     docker pull jvivian/reread
     docker run -v [output path]:/data jvivian/reread python events_by_cutoff_plot.py